 In addition, some local governments are considering codes which require measures to reduce greenhouse gas emissions or to make such reductions possible, but are not energy efficiency measures.
 These would include requirements that new developments be electric vehicle (EV) ready, or that changes to electrical systems trigger electric panel upgrades that could accommodate new, more efficient electric technologies.

 Additional information on each of these types of reach codes, including more examples, is available here.

 Some Bay Area local governments are already working to develop reach codes, so that they can be adopted to take effect at the same time as the updated California Building Code (January 1, 2020).
 More information on the timeline for reach code development and adoption, and related timing issues, is available here.

 Most reach code efforts at this point relate to cost-effectiveness studies, because local governments can only require increased energy efficiency when it is cost effective (click here for more background information).
 Understanding what reach codes can be supported by different cost-effectiveness studies can be complicated and technical.
 BayREN and other organizations will be developing resources to help local governments with this step, and links will be posted here as they become available.

 - The City of Palo Alto has completed a cost-effectiveness study: see here for more information.

 - Peninsula Clean Energy and Silicon Valley Clean Energy, as well as the San Mateo County Office of Sustainability, are convening stakeholders to develop model reach codes for building electrification and electric vehicle charging infrastructure.
-For jurisdictions in this service territory, email BayREN representative Rachael Londer (email@example.com) to learn more about additional technical and financial assistance available through those efforts.
+For more information on this effort, click here.

 - The Statewide Utilities’ Codes & Standards Team has funded two cost-effectiveness studies which are in process: